 The best way to see Rotary at work is to visit one of the local Rotary Clubs whose details are shown below.
 Click on each name to access their Facebook page or the links to their websites:

-The members enjoy supporting youth projects like the Education Bus which visits county primary schools to lead discussions with students on bullying, mental health, relationships, and safe use of social media.
+We enjoy supporting youth projects like the Life Education Bus which visits primary schools to lead discussions with students on bullying, mental health, relationships, and safe use of social media.
 The Club arranges trips out for disabled children and young carers.

-The Club supports a couple of schools in Swaziland by building classrooms and toilets, and by providing a clean water supply and meals.
+Additionally The Club supports a couple of schools in Eswatini by building classrooms and toilets, and by providing a clean water supply and meals.

-The Club’s main fundraiser is Rokart, an indoor karting event that is fantastic fun and very competitive and which has grown to 100 teams of 5 drivers who compete for over 10 heats during January and February evenings.
-The team entry is only £200 and the event raises over £10,000 pa for charities.
+Our main fundraiser is RoKart, an indoor karting event that is fantastic fun and very competitive.
+It has grown to 100 teams of 5 drivers who compete for over 10 heats during January, February, and March evenings.
+The team entry is only £200 and the event annually raises well over £10,000 for charities.
 Click here for the website.

 The Rotary Club of Northampton

-In 2021/22 we are celebrating our centenary – that is 100 years of giving service to the Community in Northampton as well as worldwide.
+In 2023/24 we are in our 102nd year – that is 102 years of giving service to the Community in Northampton as well as worldwide.
 We meet either at lunchtime on a Monday or early evening on a Tuesday.
-Currently, meetings are accessible via zoom.
+We run hybrid meetings which are accessible via zoom.
 Everyone is welcome.
 Do come along and find out more!

 Local projects include the creation of sensory and butterfly gardens at schools and care homes, building mud kitchens for special needs schools, working with Nenescape to clear the Nene riverside, maintaining a Sixfields roundabout, sponsoring a local musician at NMPAT, organising pantomime trips for underprivileged children, transport for the blind, and many other activities to benefit local people.
 Internationally, we have sponsored several water wells and water harvesting projects in Africa to provide water for remote villages, artificial limb projects in Africa and India, motorbike ambulances to take pregnant women to hospitals in Uganda, mosquito nets in Malawi and have participated in Polio immunisation days in India.

-Our members undertake many fundraising events, some jointly with other Northampton Rotary Clubs, and have recently been very active in supporting local food banks.
+Our members undertake many fundraising events, some jointly with other Northampton Rotary Clubs, and are very active in supporting local food banks.
 All events, whether to raise money or purely social, are carried out with fun, humour and a friendly spirit which epitomises the fellowship culture of Rotary.

 To visit our website please click here.